mms112/ExpandWorldPrefabs/README.md

   - Basic arithmetic is supported.
 For example `<x>+10` would add 10 meters to the x coordinate.
   - Using `say` command requires either Discord Control mod or Server Devcommands mod (with Server chat enabled).
 - commands: List of console commands to run.
-- data (P): Changes data to the original object.
+- data (P): Sets multiple values when using a data entry (name from from `data.yaml`).
-  - Name of the data entry (from `data.yaml`) or data code that is added to the object.
-  - This is done by respawning the original object with the new data.
+  - This is done by respawning the object (can be changed b setting `injectData` to true).
-- drops (P): If true, the object drops are spawned.
-  - These include creature drops, destructible drops and structure materials.
-  - Not supported for type `destroy`.
+- data (P): Sets a single value with format `type, key, value`.
+  - This is done without respawning the object (can be changed by setting `injectData` to false).
-- injectData (default: `false`): If true, the object is not respawned when adding data.
+- injectData: If true, the object is not respawned when adding data.
   - This doesn't work in most cases because clients don't load the new data.
   - Some possible cases are:
     - When adding data that is only used by this mod.
 In this case, clients wouldn't use the data anyway.
     - When changing data that changes during the normal game play.
 For example creature health.
+- drops (P): If true, the object drops are spawned.
+  - These include creature drops, destructible drops and structure materials.
+  - Not supported for type `destroy`.
 - owner (P): Changes the object owner (number).
   - Only works when using `injectData`.
   - Number 0 removes the owner, but the server will reassign it after a few seconds.